 Perhaps the most sought after offering in the buffet line is verenike, a cottage cheese-filled pasta dumpling served with rich ham gravy.
 Its origin is South Russia (the Ukraine) where Mennonites took up residence when fleeing persecution in the Netherlands and Switzerland in the late 1700s.
 Arriving in Kansas in 1877, the Mennonites brought with them their culinary preferences and expertise.
-Since the Kansas sale began 40-some years ago, approximately a week before the sale volunteers gather annually at Hillsboro to make many thousands of verenike to offer guests at the sale.
+Since the Kansas sale began 50 years ago, approximately a week before the sale volunteers gather annually at Hillsboro to make many thousands of verenike to offer guests at the sale.

 Also of Russian origin is the soup known as borscht, offered in the food line.
 Although there are variations to the ingredients in borscht, the soup served at the sale contains mainly cabbage, with carrots, potatoes, onions and chunks of beef added.
 Actually it’s the Low German version of borscht.
 Area Mennonites of Swiss origin are better acquainted with soup known as “beet borscht,” using beets and navy beans instead of cabbage.